secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/jamf/index.html.md

 ### What network configuration is necessary to ensure that Jamf is working?

-Jamf only requires inbound access on port 443, and outbound to Jamf and Apple servers on ports 8443, 5223 and 443.
-The Jamf documentation references SSH (port 22), but that functionality is being deprecated, and will not be used at GitLab.
-Users are free to block access to port 22 on their devices, or home firewall.

-### How can a team member verify that browsing activity is not monitored or tracked?

-There are no built-in activity monitoring features in Jamf.
-While there isn’t a mechanism in place today for a team-member to verify this, one of the Jamf customization projects that we would like to rollout at a later date is called Friendly Ghost and offers team-members the ability to see all the changes from the Jamf server logs, as well as any policies that are in effect for their devices.
-Please follow the [issue](https://gitlab.com/gitlab-com/business-technology/mac-laptop-management/-/issues/19) for this project if you wish to see how it’s progressing
+Please refer to the [Jamf documentation](https://docs.jamf.com/technical-articles/Network_Ports_Used_by_Jamf_Pro.html) for this information.

 ## Endpoint management access

-### Is my personal activity being monitored?

-No. This is not an activity monitoring solution.

-### Does this mean that you're able to view my browsing history?

-No, browsing activity will neither be tracked nor monitored.

-### Will remote viewing occur?

-No, per policy we will not perform screen sharing.
-If laptop support is needed, it will be upon request with your desktop shared through Zoom.

-### Can someone Secure Shell (SSH) into my laptop?

-Only the IT Team will have administrative access into Jamf, and interactive Secure Shell into user's laptops will not be done without first obtaining permission from the user.

 ### Who has access to the data that's being collected?
 Who can manage security policies?
 Who can trigger remote laptop wipes?

 The IT Operations team has access to this data and has these permissions.
 Any of the IT team can trigger a remote wipe in cases where a laptop is lost or stolen, or a team-member is off-boarded.
-Policy creation and management will be limited to a small group within IT Operations (currently only 3 people).
+Policy creation and management will be limited to a small group within IT Operations.
 We will not put a technical safeguard in place to prevent remote laptop wipes by a single IT operations team-member, this isn't practical.
 Only a few people will have this ability.
 If they use a wipe maliciously we will consider filing a police report and we might start a criminal prosecution.
 To prevent an ITOps team-member from doing this after getting offboarded we remove their access immediately in the case of an involuntary termination as per our offboarding policy.

 ### How much notice will be provided before a change is made to the data collection and operations of Jamf?